Bilingual Teacher Career Guide

 Helpful Skills and Experience

-Bilingual teachers must have excellent communication skills both in English and in the other language being used in the classroom.
+Bilingual teachers must have excellent communication skills both in English and the other language being used in the classroom.
 Patience and persistence with students, especially those who are struggling to learn new material and acclimate to a new culture, are must-haves for prospective teachers.
-Previous classroom experience, preferably in a bilingual environment, is helpful for beginning teachers.
+Previous classroom experience, preferably in a bilingual environment, is helpful for new teachers.
 Advanced education such as a master’s degree in a non-English language is preferred by many schools seeking bilingual teachers.

 Possible Job Titles for This Career